manuelguido/zoovu-interview-test/README.md

 file: "i-want-to-play-a-game.html"
 ```

-### To test the project place into project directory with cmd
+### To test the project place into project directory
 ```
 cd zoovu-make-our-logo-great-again-vue
 ```